 Royal Canin Dental Pet Facts

 We developed this integrated media relations campaign to help raise awareness of dental disease in dogs and cats during Pet Dental Health Month (February).
-The goals of the campaign are to educate pet owners on signs of dental disease in pets; how to prevent dental disease; proper nutrition; and visiting their veterinarian.
+The goals of the campaign were to educate pet owners on signs of dental disease in pets; how to prevent dental disease; proper nutrition; and visiting their veterinarian.
+We used a variety of tactics in this integrated campaign, including:

 - Ipsos Reid poll